 Non-healing wounds on the legs and feet are almost always caused by poor circulation, and addressing the underlying vascular problem is essential for healing to occur.
 In Houston, diabetic patients, those with peripheral arterial disease, and patients with chronic venous insufficiency are at highest risk.
 Dr. Anwer, a Stanford Fellowship trained interventional radiologist, uses image-guided angioplasty to restore blood flow to the wound site, giving the body the circulation it needs to heal tissue that it currently cannot reach.
 Treating the vascular cause is the most important step in wound care.

 Dr. Anwer performs angioplasty using X-ray guidance to open the narrowed arteries supplying the wound area.
 A thin catheter is inserted through a pinhole in the wrist or groin.
 Restoring blood flow allows the wound to begin healing.
-The procedure takes 60 to 90 minutes, no general anaesthesia.
+The procedure takes 60 to 90 minutes, no general anesthesia.

 Every patient is different.
 These four areas will help you understand whether Non-Healing Wounds treatment at LPVI is the right fit.